WHAT IS THE WORLD ARABIAN HORSE ORGANIZATION?

 The continuity of service to the Organization by members of the Executive Committee has given WAHO a rare strength.
 Together with the ever increasing Membership, these visionary men and women have seen the growth of a remarkable world-wide community, as old resentments and suspicions of others’ stud books and pedigrees have been overcome.
 It is hard to imagine how the distrust between registries in the days before WAHO existed was so extreme that breeders were often unable to register imported horses.
 There were endless disputes between countries.
 Today our Registering Authority Members work together and help each other regardless of political divisions, consequently Arabian horse enthusiasts are free to choose the horses they want from any Member country in the world, in the sure knowledge that they will be accepted in their own home Registry.

-From those small beginnings in 1967 when 9 nations attended that first ever exploratory meeting, WAHO has now grown to a total number of 66 Member and Applying Member nations with 19 additional countries whose Arabians are registered for them by neighbouring registries.
+From those small beginnings in 1967 when 9 nations attended that first ever exploratory meeting, WAHO has now grown to a total number of 86 Member and Applying Member nations, of which 19 are countries whose Arabians are registered for them by neighbouring registries.
+A further 3 countries are being added to the list of those looked after by neighbouring registries in 2020.
 Among those Member countries are the all-important original homelands of the Arabian horse, where there has been a huge resurgence in interest in the traditional breed of the region.
 WAHO is proud to count these countries among our Membership.
 Current major projects include the creation of a World Arabian Pedigree Database, to be accessible to all our Members, and the purchase, when sufficient funds have been raised, of a suitable property to become the first ever WAHO Headquarters.
-WAHO is also actively involved with important international initiatives such as the use of equine passports and the development of the Universal Equine Life Number system.
+WAHO is also actively involved with important international initiatives such as the use of equine passports, microchips and the development of the Universal Equine Life Number system.
 The new WAHO Trophy initiative has also proved very popular, you can read more about the many WAHO Trophy winners worldwide elsewhere on this website.

 Over the years, nearly 3,000 people who share an interest in Arabian horses have joined as Individual Associate Members.
-All are welcome at our Conferences, the most recent was the wonderful event held in the Kingdom of Bahrain, in February 2017.
-We are now looking forward to the WAHO Australia Conference which is to be held in February 2019.
+All are welcome at our Conferences, which are held approximately every two years.
+The most recent was the very productive and enjoyable event held Terrigal, New South Wales, Australia, in February 2019.

 WAHO is proud and honoured that our General Assemblies and Conferences have been hosted by so many of our Member countries over the past decades, as can be seen from the list below.